francesco-innocenti/Neuro_AI_Papers/README.md

 [Deep Learning for Cognitive Neuroscience](http://arxiv.org/abs/1903.01458) by Storrs & Kriegeskorte (2019)

+A similar survey that also addresses how deep neural networks can help cognitive neuroscientists study higher level cognitive functions such as language and reasoning.

-[Deep neural network models of sensory systems: windows onto the role of task constraints](https://www.sciencedirect.com/science/article/pii/S0959438818302034)
+[Deep neural network models of sensory systems: windows onto the role of task constraints](https://www.sciencedirect.com/science/article/pii/S0959438818302034) by Kell & McDermott (2019)

+Another review of deep networks for modelling the sensory cortex, emphasising their use as normative models providing insights into task constraints.

 [Deep Neural Networks as Scientific Models](http://www.sciencedirect.com/science/article/pii/S1364661319300348) by Cichy & Kaiser (2019)